penartur/AzureStocksAnalyzerDemo/README.md

 * Create Function App in Azure Portal;
 * Configure it to use App Service Authentication with Azure Active Directory configured; disallow anonymous requests (Platform Features, Authentication / Authorization);
-* (Optionally, to use API from browser) Enable CORS (Platform Features, CORS), and delete all allowed origins (see https://github.com/Azure/azure-webjobs-sdk-script/issues/620 for details);
+* (Optionally, to use API from browser) In Authentication settings, add full frontend url (e.g. https://penartur.github.io/AzureStocksAnalyzerDemo/) to the Allowed External Redirect Urls (see https://github.com/Azure/azure-webjobs-sdk-script/issues/1602 for details); enable CORS (Platform Features, CORS), delete all allowed origins (see https://github.com/Azure/azure-webjobs-sdk-script/issues/620 for details);
 * Add ConnectionString `StorageConnectionString` pointing to the Azure Storage Account with read/write access to `StocksData` and `UserStocks` tables (Settings, Manage Application Settings);
 * Deploy from VS (right click on FunctionApp project, "Deploy").